-I recommend you ensure your mason jars don’t bump against one another while arranging them in the freezer.
-This is because there is a chance of the glass cracking whenever you jostle the jars while opening the freezer door or rummaging around for something.
+Ensure your mason jars don’t bump against one another while arranging them in the freezer.
+This is because the glass can crack whenever you jostle the jars while opening the freezer door or rummaging around for something.

 I don’t recommend freezing the broth in containers larger than a quart.
 Perhaps it’s because I have not been able to freeze broth in these containers successfully.